ret2jazzy/Algorithms/README.md

 # Misc-Algorithms
-These are just some miscellaneous algorithms I write occasionally just to increase my knowledge
+These are just some miscellaneous algorithms I write occasionally to self access myself and help if somebody is in need of a similar or same algorithm in C++